Machine ID with Kubernetes Access | Teleport

 tsh.

-- If you have not already connected your Kubernetes cluster to Teleport, follow the Kubernetes Access Getting Started Guide.
+- If you have not already connected your Kubernetes cluster to Teleport, follow Enroll a Kubernetes Cluster.

 - To check that you can connect to your Teleport cluster, sign in with